iliagerman1985/agentleague_aws_hackathone/README.md

 **Example Tool Prompts**:
 - "Create a tool that evaluates chess positions and returns a score"
-- "Make a tool that calculates pot odds in poker"
 - "Build a tool that identifies tactical patterns on the chess board"
+- "Make a tool that suggests the best opening moves"
-- "Create a tool that analyzes opponent betting patterns"
+- "Create a tool that detects checkmate threats"

 The AI assistant will:
 - Generate complete Python code